codingvc/codingvc/_posts/2016-06-14-15-short-stories-about-linkedins-early-days.markdown

 <br>
 <hr>
 <br>
 The more I work with companies, the more I see how easy it is to be blinded by their eventual success.
 Once a company is huge, people often forget that there was a time when it was dinky or struggling or even on the verge of failure.
-I hope these stories give a little bit of a sense of how LinkedIn was when it was fifteen people instead of ten thousand.
+I hope these stories give a little bit of a sense of what LinkedIn was like when it was fifteen people instead of ten thousand.